Guidelines for Applicants

 Grant Funding Limits

 At present there are no limits on the amount of grant offered, although all financial details are carefully scrutinised.
-However, an application that requests a grant for more that £50,000 is deemed as a ‘large project’ and will be referred to independent assessors / referees (see ‘Large Projects’ below).
+However, an application that requests a grant for more than £30,000 will be referred to independent assessors / referees.
+This may take longer to process than normal (i.e. more than 12 weeks).

 All projects must supply a financial breakdown of their expenditure on submission of their grant.
 This must be produced in Pounds Sterling (GBP) and emailed as a separate document to firstname.lastname@example.org .

 The Trust looks favourably on Match-Funded projects and, at the application stage, will require documented evidence of funds already acquired.

 Subject to referee reports and responses to any trustees’ queries, all applicants are usually notified within 8 weeks of the application deadline.
 After this, you will be required to do the following:

 - Either you, or an appropriate authority, will sign a Grant Agreement document.